Nonprofits are gearing up once again on Sept.19 for Communities Foundation of Texas’ annual North Texas Giving Day.

 According to the North Texas Giving Day website, over $48 million was raised through more than 157,000 donations in 2018, benefiting 2,700 local nonprofits.

 This year, the event will continue to include FUNdraising pages, a new giving tool introduced last year.
 These pages give supporters of a nonprofit the chance to raise money on an organization’s behalf.

-There will be events leading up to Thursday, such as Food Trucks at Hall Park, 11 a.m. to 1:30 p.m.
+Other events include Food Trucks at Hall Park, 11 a.m. to 1:30 p.m.
 Tuesday at Hall Park in Frisco.

 To schedule a donation, find an organization and more go to northtexasgivingday.org/.